 DEGIRO | Best for zero-commission ETF trading

-Degiro is one of the leading online brokers in Europe (available in 18 European countries), with over 2 million users.
-It has a low-cost structure and offers commission-free stock and ETF trading.
+Degiro is one of the leading online brokers in Europe (available in 15 European countries), with over 2.5 million users.
+It has a low-cost structure and offers commission-free ETF trading (External costs apply).

 #1 Interactive Brokers